Neutron Activation Analysis, Radionuclide Production, Radioassays,

 Application of Neutron Activation Analysis at the MIT Reactor Lab

-The pneumatic irradiation facilities have thermal neutron fluxes of up to 6x1013 n/cm2s and 8.4x1012 n/cm2s for the 2-inch and 1-inch rabbit irradiation locations respectively.
-The mechanically inserted irradiation facilities have a thermal neutron flux of up to 4.8x1012 n/cm2s.
+The pneumatic irradiation facilities have thermal neutron fluxes of up to 6x1013 n/cm2s (9x1012 n/cm2s for the 1-inch and 6x1013 n/cm2s 2-inch rabbit irradiation locations.)
+The mechanically inserted irradiation facilities (GV) have a thermal neutron flux of up to 4.8x1012 n/cm2s.
 Lower fluxes can be achieved when the reactor is operated at less-than-full power.
-The 1” pneumatic and 3” manual irradiation locations have highly thermalized neutron spectra (cadmium ratios of 200), while the 2” pneumatic irradiation location has a fairly high fast neutron flux of up to 4.8 x1012 n/cm2s.
+The 1” pneumatic and 3 manual irradiation locations have highly thermalized neutron spectra (cadmium ratios of 200), while the 2” pneumatic irradiation location has a fairly high fast neutron flux of up to 4.8 x1012 n/cm2s.

 The laboratory in which irradiated samples are analyzed is currently equipped with three High Purity Germanium (HPGe) detectors.
 One of these is a well-type detector which provides for very high efficiencies in the collection of the emitted gamma rays.
 Output from the detectors is processed using multichannel analyzers and gamma spectrum analysis software on a dedicated desktop computer.